top of page

 Teaching

 Teaching is about helping students and peers learn, innovate, and take action, and this goal has only become stronger through my higher education journey.
-Students will learn and absorb more when they are challenged to think critically and believe they are in a safe and inclusive environment.
+Students will learn and absorb more when challenged to think critically and believe they are in a safe and inclusive environment.
 My main philosophies are to create an engaging classroom experience and provide a safe and inclusive classroom atmosphere.

 Skills